Email has an ability many channels don’t: creating valuable, personal touches – at scale.

 A Further Word about Emails

 Imagine you’ve just landed a core offer sale.
 Congratulations!
 Keep that up, and your income will become predictable, and your future more secure.
-A profit maximizer is an upsell to something of greater value than a core offer.
+A profit maximizer is an upsell to something of higher value than a core offer.

 As with the tripwire thank-you email, you can provide a profit maximizer offer in your core offer thank-you email.
 An example of a profit maximizer is a suite of images or artworks.
 Perhaps one large and two smaller complementary pieces.
 Or one original and two prints.
 It might even be to offer one of your masterpieces, bigger and more elaborate than your standard originals.

 You might use a profit maximizer to tender an offer to do a commission.
-Or you could have a club or society where you charge an annual or monthly fee with certain products included and substantial discounts on others, or free shipping, or whatever makes sense to you that works.
+Or you could have a club or society where you charge an annual or monthly fee with certain products included and substantial discounts on others.
+Or, use free shipping, or whatever makes sense to you that works.
 It’s a great place to stretch your imagination.
 Use the brainstorming exercise of writing down 100 items that you would never use for a profit maximizer.
 I’m confident you’ll come up with a splendid idea you wouldn’t have thought of without the brainstorming.

 The reason for taking on any sophisticated marketing is always the same.
 You’re looking to take prospects at the end of the AIDA (Attention – Interest – Desire = Action) continuum.
 You value your work.
 You want to see it sold and out in the world, ready to be handed down as an heirloom through generations.
 What you’re learning by reading this post is the best recipe for cooking up long-term success just like that for your career.